-They are durable, weather-resistant, and low maintenance besides being sustainable.
-Their haphazard layout lends a bold character to every space they are installed in, including walkways, driveways, patios, poolside, alfresco, courtyards, walls, stairs, and more.
+The haphazard layout lends a bold character to every space they are installed in, including walkways, patios and more.
 However, people tend to make a lot of mistakes while laying them.
-Here are a few do's and don'ts to help you in the process:
+Here is a step-by-step guide to help you in the process.

 Planning the area